Install the Agent in Solaris Zones

 By default, installing AD Bridge in the global zone results in it being installed in all the non-global zones.
 You can, however, use the following commands to control the zones that you install to.

 Use the following commands to pass the option to the embedded script.

 |Help||./adbridge-x.x.x.xxx.solaris.x86_64.pkg.sh -- --help|

 |Install to only current zone||./adbridge-x.x.x.xxx.solaris.x86_64.pkg.sh -- --current-zone|

-After a new child zone is installed, booted, and configured, you must run the following command as root to complete the installation:
+To complete the installation after a new child zone is installed, booted, and configured, run the following command in the zone as root: